 The Economics Of Failed Trademark Applications In The US

 So, how do you get a sense of the average costs?
 In Europe, the average trademark application lists 2.27 Nice Classes.
 The range of fees at the USPTO for their online filing are $225, $275 or $400 per class.
-Steve Cook from Cook & Cook provides some excellent guidance on how those filing costs might rise for intent-to-use applications along with a range of potential attorney fees from $500 - $5,000 depending on the complexity of the circumstances.
+The trademark registration related fees, including the USPTO and trademark attorney fees, can reach up to $5000 in some cases according to Nicholas Wells.

-So, for the purposes of estimation, our average trademark application in the US is already in use and will list 2 classes of goods and services, attract a median fee of $275 per class and utilise the assistance of an attorney at an additional fee of $1,000 for a total cost of $1,550 plus wear and tear on the potential owners nerves!
+So, for the purposes of estimation, our average trademark application in the US is already in use and will list 2 classes of goods and services, attract a median fee of $275 per class and utilize the assistance of an attorney at an additional fee of $1,200 for a total cost of $1,750 plus wear and tear on the potential owners nerves!

 How many trademark applications at the USPTO do not make the cut?

 Examination of data is only ever a single snapshot in time - but nonetheless can provide intriguing insight.